elixirschool/elixirschool/lessons/specifics/eex.md

 ## Engine

-By default Elixir used the `EEx.SmartEngine` which includes support for assignments (like `@name`):
+By default Elixir uses the `EEx.SmartEngine`, which includes support for assignments (like `@name`):

 ```elixir
 iex> EEx.eval_string "Hi, <%= @name %>", assigns: [name: "Sean"]
 "Hi, Sean"
 ```

-The `EEx.SmartEngine` assignments are useful because assignments can be changed without requiring template compilation:
+The `EEx.SmartEngine` assignments are useful because assignments can be changed without requiring template compilation.

 Interested in writing your own engine?
 Check out the [`EEx.Engine`](http://elixir-lang.org/docs/v1.2/eex/EEx.Engine.html) behaviour to see what's required.